Flavomons in Matter Gradients: Ray Tracing and Amplitude Evolution

+A formal derivation is presented in the SM~\cite{Supplemental-Material}.
+The term proportional to $\boldsymbol{\nabla}\cdot \bv_{\rm gr}$ accounts for the changing cross section of a ray tube expanding or contracting.
+The first two terms denote the change in amplitude along a given ray, so Eq.~\eqref{eq:transport_flavomons} can be practically used to describe the growth of an instability, not in a given place like the conventional approach, but along the trajectory of a given flavomon.

+The last term is a source provided by the mixing angle.
+In the End Matter, we show that it is explicitly

+Following the amplitude transport equation~\eqref{eq:transport_flavomons} allows one to determine linear instability evolution, including its physical seeding, in a global environment.
+This ray-tracing approach generalizes the commonly used local stability analysis for the emergence of instabilities.

-From a theoretical perspective, our new method, in combination with quasi-linear theory (QLT)~\cite{Fiorillo:2024qbl, Fiorillo:2025npi, Fiorillo:2026byh}, may not only describe the linear emergence of instability, but also its nonlinear evolution.
-While Eq.~\eqref{eq:transport_flavomons} pertains to the flavomon amplitude, after the instability has grown enough to neglect the seeding term, it becomes an equation for the flavomon occupation number,
+While Eq.~\eqref{eq:transport_flavomons} pertains to the flavomon amplitude, after sufficient growth to neglect the seeding term, it becomes an equation for the occupation number $N(\br,\bK; t)=|\Psi_\bK|^2 \delta[\bK-\tilde{\bK}(\br,t)]$, where $\tilde{\bK}(\br,t)$ is evaluated along the flavomon trajectory.
+This phase-space distribution obeys the conventional Liouville equation,

+including a momentum drift term on the left-hand side.
+Coupled with the kinetic equation for neutrinos, in quasi-linear theory (QLT) \cite{Fiorillo:2024qbl, Fiorillo:2025npi, Fiorillo:2026byh}, it describes an interacting inhomogeneous plasma of neutrinos and flavomons.

+{\bf\textit{Discussion}}---Applying geometric-optics methods to flavor waves, we have developed a ray-tracing framework for instability growth.
+Our key observation is that momentum drift caused by matter gradients can be the main limitation.
+This effect explains physically the earlier result for a simplified fast flavor system \cite{Bhattacharyya:2025gds}, while revealing that realistically it is a small effect for fast modes.
+On the other hand, for slow modes, one needs to address this effect quantitatively through a global, rather than local, instability diagnosis.

+We have accounted only for radial matter gradients.
+Non-radial gradients developed by turbulence would make the impact even larger, but we refrain from far-reaching speculations on this point.
+The specific nature of sub-grid turbulent density fluctuations, especially at scales below the neutrino mean free path, is not widely explored in SNe, and does not necessarily satisfy the usual conditions for Kolmogorov turbulence.

+One consequence of our work is that, outside the shock wave, these WKB drifts are unlikely to prevent the saturation of slow instabilities even at early post-bounce times, suggesting an early impact on the flavor conversion of SN neutrinos.
+We refrain from speculating on the full implications, which would require a true understanding of the nonlinear saturation of slow instabilities.

+Below the shock wave, slow modes are dramatically altered, yet their growth is not halted so early that one could confidently exclude their physical relevance.
+A new method to determine quantitatively whether they can saturate or not is crucially needed.
+In practice, this may be a complicated technical task.
+However, the amplitude evolution along flavomon rays determined by the new Eq.~\eqref{eq:transport_flavomons} does not exhibit the usual hierarchy of scales, because the small scales associated with neutrino refraction are incorporated in the flavomon wavenumber.